onsah/Flux_rs/DOCUMENTATION.md

 ### Import and Export statements
 `export { *( [identifier] {, [identifier] *,} ) }`

-`import [identifier] *{.[identifier]};`
+`import [identifier] *{.[identifier]} as [identifier];`

 Export statements indicate which parts of the block will be exposed to the outside.
 A module can export only global variables.
 A module can have either one or zero export statement.
-Import statement imports the all variables from module to name of that module.
+Import statement imports the all exports from module to name of that module.
 Import statements create a global variable.
+Export statement have not implemented to the language yet.
+Instead all global variables from the module are imported.

 File module.flux
 ```
-export {
-    bar
-}

 bar = fn() "bar" end;
 ```

 other file
 ```
-import module;
+import module as m;

-module.bar() // "bar"
+m.bar() // "bar"
 ```

 ### Expression statement